Gloonum/praccomp2024/README.md

 With my master's work, I am following up on their projects now that it has been five years since the reefs were restored, as we are interested in seeing how these conditions may have changed even further with additional time post restoration.
 For the purposes of this project, I was specifically interested in looking at two particular response variables that they also evaluated: trematode diversity in the Eastern mudsnail, (_Ilyanassa obsoleta_) and oyster density by restoration treatment.
 I hypothesized that trematode diversity would be higher five years post restoration at the restored sites than at their unrestored counterparts.
 In terms of restoration treatment, I predicted that the novel breakwater substrate (OysterCatcherTM, or OC) would possess greater oyster densities than the more traditional restoration approach (shell bags, or SB) as the latter technique has had mixed results in previous applications.
+Please see the image below, which illustrates how the two shoreline treatments looked when they were implemented (in 2018) versus how they looked in 2023.

 ![OysterTreatment_pics](https://github.com/user-attachments/assets/d321910c-23eb-498b-9fd7-25a04ded4564)